arbizzle4shizzle/ExpoVotingApp/README.md

 Now, just head over to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) to view the locally running application.

 ### Running the Site (Public)
+1. Connect to the school VPN following [this instructions](https://faq.oit.gatech.edu/content/how-do-i-get-started-campus-vpn)
-Connect to the __jrdesign.cc.gatech.edu__ desktop via Windows Remote Connection
+2. Connect to __jrdesign.cc.gatech.edu__ (the virtual machine) via Windows Remote Connection using your GT username @ gatech.edu (eg: amuharemi3@gatech.edu) and GT password to login.
+3. If the ExpoVotingApp directory doesn't exist, clone this repository to a directory on the virutal machine

 In the command line in the __jrdesign.cc.gatech.edu__ desktop, enter the following lines to activate the virtual environment and run the flask app: